Secondman: Diesel and electric traction

-With the ending of steam traction on many railways, the job of fireman or boilerman was made obsolete.
+Diesel and electric traction, which lacked a fire and a boiler requiring constant maintenance, made the job of a fireman obsolete.
 However, there were still many duties to be performed with diesel and electric traction that the driver could not do by themselves, such as preparation of locomotives, operation of train heating systems, shunting duties, and many others.
+This role was filled by the secondman.